vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "The only way to do great work is to love what you do." - Steve Jobs "Do something today that your future self will thank you for."
-"Go instead where there is no path and leave a trail." - Ralph Waldo Emerson "The best way to predict your future is to create it." - Abraham Lincoln "Keep your eyes on the stars, and your feet on the ground." - Theodore Roosevelt "Do not let what you cannot do interfere with what you can do." - John Wooden "Small steps today, a better tomorrow."
+"Go instead where there is no path and leave a trail." - Ralph Waldo Emerson "Keep your eyes on the stars, and your feet on the ground." - Theodore Roosevelt "Do not let what you cannot do interfere with what you can do." - John Wooden "Small steps today, a better tomorrow."